silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/video-how-to-log-in-to-tiktok-using-a-cerby-managed-phone-number.md

 ---
-description: This video shows how to log in to your TikTok account using a Cerby-managed phone number
+description: "This video shows how to log in to your TikTok account using a Cerby-managed phone number"
 intercom_id: 8092336
 ---